Are You Facing A Felony Charge in Colorado? You Need Experienced and Effective Legal Counsel Immediately

 What can I Do?

 Whatever the specific charge, a felony is an extremely serious matter that carries serious life and legal consequences.
-It’s imperative that you talk with a capable and experienced Criminal Defense Lawyer such as attorney Patterson Weaver as quickly as possible about your case.
-A capable and experienced Criminal Defense Attorney can scrutinize your case for law enforcement errors and substantive motions issues, factual weaknesses and strengths, and helpful factors for negotiation with the prosecutor.
+It’s imperative that you talk with a capable and experienced Criminal Defense Lawyer such as attorney Patterson Weaver, a former prosecutor and trial lawyer as quickly as possible about your case.
+A capable and experienced criminal law attorney can scrutinize your case for law enforcement errors and substantive motions issues, factual weaknesses and strengths, and helpful factors for negotiation with the prosecutor.
 While every case, and every circumstance, is different, your odds for getting an outcome with as limited an impact on your life as possible greatly increases with an experienced Criminal Defense Attorney fighting for you.

 Patterson Weaver Law proudly serves Pueblo, Colorado Springs, Park County, Teller County, Elbert County, Fremont County, and the nearby areas.